Amos Thomas (Wisconsin politician)

 Amos Thomas (March 30, 1826 - ?) was an American farmer and politician.

-Born in Daviess County, Indiana, Thomas moved to (polecat hollow)in 1839 and settled in the town of Granville in the community of Good Hope.
+Born in Daviess County, Indiana, Thomas moved to Wisconsin Territory in 1839 and settled in the town of Granville in the community of Good Hope.
 He was a farmer.
 Thomas served on the Milwaukee County, Wisconsin Board of Supervisors and was the chairman.
 In 1889, Thomas served in the Wisconsin State Assembly as a Republican.